Groestlcoin/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 sudo pico /etc/nginx/sites-available/default
 ```

 Fill out the first server's name with the server's IP and domain, and remove the unneeded domains and the second server.
-(Note that I use `wasabiwallet.co` for testnet.)
+(Note that I use `groestlcoin.org` for testnet.)

 ```
 server {